jperkin/notes/xcode-clt-selection/README.md

 ### Solution

-First, go to <https://xcodereleases.com> and find the latest version of Xcode where the default SDK matches the one you want to target.
+First, go to <https://xcodereleases.com> and find the latest version of the Xcode release series where the default SDK matches the one you want to target.

-For example, for targetting SDK 12.3, the newest version is 14.0.1.
+**HOWEVER**, note that during the initial run-up to a new version, the SDK will still be on the older release for the first few revisions.  **DO NOT** install them.

+For example, if you are targetting SDK 12.3, the newest version is 13.4.1, and not 14.0.1, as even though 14.0.1 targets SDK 12.3, it is one of the earliest releases in the 14.x series and has major bugs (like `ld(1)` crashing) that are fixed in later versions, but those have been switched to target a newer SDK.

 Head over to <https://github.com/XcodesOrg/xcodes/releases>, unzip the latest release, and use the `xcodes` CLI to install the version you want.

 ```
-$ ./xcodes install 14.0.1
+$ ./xcodes install 13.4.1
 ```

 Do not install Command Line Tools.